Content Findability: How Do I Ensure My Content Gets (and Stays) Found?

 Create content based on customer needs for better website findability

-The importance of understanding the needs of your customers can’t be overstated.
+The importance of understanding the can’t be overstated.
 When you anticipate what they need from you, you can create content to meet those needs, even before they even realize they have the need.
 Connect to them with targeted, findable content based on questions, pain points, and any feedback you collect.

 Customers won’t part ways with your brand if you meet their every need.
 By creating content that addresses the needs of your target audience, you’ll be on your way to ranking your website on Google for the phrases people are searching that match the very solutions you provide.